OctopusDeploy/Architecture/Steps/PitchGuidelines.md

     * Are teams likely to deploy related microservices in separate Kubernetes namespaces?
 This is likely.
     * Are teams likely to deploy a feature branch to a web app slot?
 This is likely.
     * Are microservices for a related service likely to be deployed in many regions or availably zones?
 This is likely for high availability.
 But is this better moddeled as a single step with multiple targets, or a duplicated step with overridden AZ fields?
 Clearly duplicating steps to override one field will result in a mess, and multiple targets are a better choice here.
-    * Are teams likely to deploy a feature branch to new GCP project?
+    * Are teams likely to deploy a feature branch to new a GCP project?
 This is likely given project scoped resources like GAE routing rules.
-* The names of services, such as a Lambda function name, an Azure Container instance name, or a Google Cloud Run instance, will typilcally be overridable.
+* The names of services, such as a Lambda function name, an Azure Container Instance name, or a Google Cloud Run instance, will typically be overridable.
 Feature branch deployments will almost certainly require renaming these values on a step.
 * There is no way to get the union of two targets.
-For example, the deployment of a Lambda exposed by an API gateway instance can not combine the details of a Lambda target and an API gateway target.
-Where a deployment logically takes place to two services that could be targets in their own right, consider how a single target can lift those combined details from a step.
+For example, the deployment of a Lambda exposed by an API gateway instance can not combine the details of a Lambda target and an API Gateway target.
+Where a deployment takes place to two services that could be targets in their own right, consider how a single target can lift those combined details from a step.

 ### Second layer service